gauravdhiman/blog.gaurav-dhiman.com/content/post/recipe to build large scale web apps.md

 - Deployment infrastructure should be clustered, so that it can scale up and down on need basis.
 - Use container and container orchestration or serveless approach to deploy an app, so that infrastructure can respond to scaling needs in real-time.

 If you reached till this point, kudos to your reading interest.
 I know, no one like to read long articles, but frankly speaking, when I started writing this article, I did not plan to make it so big.
 I will try to keep my future articles short and crisp.
 I hope this article helped shape and clear some concepts in your mind.
-Feel free to leave comment, if you have any.
+Feel free to share feedback or thoughts, if you have any.

 ****